earthrise-media/schema-validator-action/README.md

 Validation includes:
 1. Must be valid JSON syntax (i.e. braces and quotes must be closed etc.)
 2. Schema validation:
-   - If a schema is provided to the tool (using the `-schema` flag) it will override any schema declared in the JSON file
+   - If a schema is provided to the tool (using the `FORCE_SCHEMA_LOCATION` env var) it will override any schema declared in the JSON file
    - If no schema is provided the file will be validated using any schema declared in a top level `$schema` field
-   - If no schema is found either way
+   - If no schema is found in the file, it will be considered valid unless the `REQUIRE_SCHEMAS` env var is set, in which case it will be considered a failure